-Ireland is Europe’s largest MedTech hotspot and, as a globally recognised centre of excellence, is home to 300+ companies, employing 25,000, and includes thirteen of the top fifteen global players.
+Ireland is one of Europe’s largest MedTech hotspots and, as a globally recognised centre of excellence, is home to 300+ companies, employing 32.000 people.
+Nine of the world's top ten companies have operations here.
 Ireland also employs the highest number of MedTech personnel per capita in Europe.

 Ireland’s MedTech sector has become one of the leading clusters for medical device products globally.
 Exports of medical devices and diagnostic products now represent 8% of Ireland's total merchandise exports.

 Ireland is home to a closely knit cluster of 300+ MedTech companies, supported by industry, academic, clinical and government agencies.
 This integrated and progressive community has already encouraged an increasing number of companies to expand operations across multiple facilities.

 With the highest number of personnel per capita employed in MedTech in Europe, Ireland has a deep pool of experienced and highly trained technical and managerial talent.
 Key areas of specific excellence include mechanical, electronic, materials engineering and science specialists.